sa2c/cupybe/docs/index.rst

 :ref:`process_multi <process-multi>`, which are used to parse a single (or many) ``.cubex`` files at once, yielding data that is mostly stored into ``pandas.DataFrame``\s.
-In addition to that, the calltree is also stored in a recursive fashion using :ref:`CallTreeNode <call-tree-node>` objects.
+In addition to that, the calltree is also stored in a recursive fashion using :ref:`CubeTreeNode <cube-tree-node>` objects.

 Notes
 +++++